Full disclosure: I’m actually a massive cheapskate.

 - ~$139

-Modeled after World War II boots but with some stylistic redesigns, this is probably the most influential welted boot (influwelted) at this price point.
-Golden Fox needs more attention: they’re made with full grain leather, they’ve got a steel shank, and they’re under $150.
+Golden Fox needs more attention: they’re made with decent leather, they’ve got a steel shank, and they’re under $150.
 Is the sole that durable?
 No. Is the welt plastic?
-Yes, and this means you probably won’t be able to resole it more than once.
+Yes, and this means you probably won’t be able to resole it more than once — if that.

 Made from full-grain leather, and with a genuine Goodyear welt, this boot is very affordable and worth every penny.
 The oil-resistant outsole and arch support insole will keep you very comfortable.